Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While Delmar offers more affordable memory care options compared to some other Delaware cities, it still falls within the range of typical costs seen statewide, with the specialized care in memory care homes driving the higher expenses compared to general assisted living and independent living arrangements.

-Harbor Healthcare & Rehab Center allows Alzheimer’s patients to receive memory care in Lewes, Delaware.
-It can provide accommodations to no more than 179 older adults at a time.
-It offers amenities like customized care plans, home-like community rooms that promote socialization and high ratio of caregivers to residents and is located at 301 Ocean View Blvd, in 19958 zip code area in Sussex county.
-Harbor Healthcare & Rehab Center is officially licensed in Delaware to offer memory care and assisted living, with license number 85034.
+Harbor Healthcare & Rehab Center allows Alzheimer’s patients to receive dementia and Alzheimer’s care in Lewes, Delaware.
+It can accommodate no more than 179 seniors at a time.
+It offers amenities like a visiting geriatric physician, emergency call response system and special activities for Alzheimer’s patients and is located at 301 Ocean View Blvd, in 19958 zip code area in Sussex county.
+Harbor Healthcare & Rehab Center is licensed in Delaware to provide assisted living and memory care, with license number 85034.

 In Delmar, Delaware, memory care services, which are typically provided in specialized facilities or units for individuals with Alzheimer’s disease, dementia, or other cognitive impairments, are often an essential part of long-term care.
 However, the question of how to pay for memory care can be complex, especially since Medicare, the federal health insurance program for seniors, has specific limitations on coverage for these services.